Introduction and Background

 At this time, most bidding is limited to two rounds.
 After that, it usually becomes less a matter of bidding agreements and more about completing what you've already started.
 As discussed later on, even the Bidding Dictionary only partially covers even the first two rounds.

-On the simplest level, the computer bids ACBL's "Fat Free" system.
+On the simplest level, the BidBase can be set to bid ACBL's "Fat Free" system.
 You can download the convention card for this system at ACBL's Convention Cards page.
 As the name suggests, it is a very basic system with no alertable conventions.
 (NT transfers must be announced.)

 One level up is the Standard American Yellow Card ("SAYC") system with some common conventions.

-These basic systems can be added to by checking off conventions from a list.
+These basic systems can be added to by checking off conventions from the database grid in the CSBB Editor program.
 But such systems rely on many Standard American bid specifications which are not selected or deselected when you choose a system.

 For example, the Web site describing Bridge World Standard also describes some general bidding situations and bids which are not specific to BWS.
 Most of these situations and bids are included in BidBase along with a reference to the BWS pages for more information.
 Those entries will NOT be deselected if BWS is not selected.